mariomp3/power_bi_analyst_final_project/README.md

 # Project 01

-It is composed by a sales report made on Power BI - project 01.
+It is composed by a sales report made on Power BI.

 # Project 02